-The U.S. Military Uniforms Just Got A Major Upgrade In Time For The Fourth Of July
+The U.S. Military Uniforms Just Got An Upgrade

 Remember when Olivier Rousteing's Balmain Army was the chicest army?
 Kimye better watch out, because on Wednesday, the new U.S. Military uniform got an upgrade.
 The update means some small tweaks, like redesigned shoulder sleeve pockets and two pen pockets on the sleeve instead of three — a sign of the tech-centric times, perhaps?